deltafi/deltafi/deltafi-docs/public/docs/actions/load.md

 The `load` method must return a `LoadResultType`, which is currently implemented by `LoadResult`, `SplitResult`, `LoadManyResult`, `ErrorResult`, and `FilterResult`.

 The `LoadResult` includes the domains, content, and metadata created by the `LoadAction`.
-The `LoadManyResult` contains a list of `LoadResults`.
-Each `LoadResult` will be split into a child `DeltaFile` that will continue to be processed independently.
+The `LoadManyResult` contains a list of `ChildLoadResults`.
+Each `ChildLoadResult` will be split into a child `DeltaFile` that will continue to be processed independently.
 The `SplitResult` includes seperate child DeltaFiles which will be ingressed back into DeltaFi.

 ### Example